PhosCity/Aegisub-Scripts/README.md

 - Add "!" as usual.
 - Use your favorite line2fbf script to convert line2fbf.
 In some cases you can go further and check if the anime is animated on twos or threes and use [petzku's script](https://github.com/petzku/Aegisub-Scripts/blob/master/macros/petzku.SplitTimer.moon) to split line in `n` frames accordingly.
 - Run the script and you have a dynamic grain.

+### Auto Fade

+**_Not Available in Dependency Control_**

+This script will automatically calculate fade in and fade out for you.
+You need to use arch1t3cht's Aegisub for this script.

+**Steps:**

+- Time your sign
+- Determine if your sign has fade in, fade out or both.
+- Play the video until you reach a frame where there is neither fade in nor fade out.
+- Hover over the Japanese sign and right click and choose "Copy coordinates to Clipboard".
+- Open the script (while staying in the same video frame) and paste the coordinates.
+Then choose if you want fade in or fade out or both and run the script.
+- The script will automatically add appropriate fade to your text.
+Fade out is a bit slower than fade in.

 ### Change Alignment